Loic2888/holbertonschool-shell/README.md

 Good commits make collaboration smoother, history cleaner, and development faster.
 They are not just a formality — they are a vital part of communication and teamwork in software development.

- “Always write your commits as if the person who will read them knows nothing about what you just did — because one day, that person might be you.”
+ Always write your commits as if the person who will read them knows nothing about what you just did — because one day, that person might be you.